FENECON Home 20 & 30 assembly and operating instructions

 -

-The power storage system may only be used under the specified charging/discharging conditions (see chapter Technical data).
+The power storage system must only be used under the specified charging/discharging conditions (see chapter Technical data).

 -